-Getting the perfect center on a simple four patch quilt block can be tricky.
-See how to get it with step-by-step pictures for this traditional block!
+A perfectly matched center on a four patch quilt block can be tricky to achieve.
+See how to get it with step-by-step instructions for this scrappy traditional block!

-Each square may be made up of a single piece of fabric.
-Or, for more variety use several patches of fabric to make up one square.
+Each square is often a single piece of fabric.
+For more variety use several patches of fabric to make up one square.

 So, you can cut each square in odd or even numbered sizes - 2 inch, 3 inch, 4 inch, 5 inch, etc. to get the block size you want.